British Physics Olympiad

 - Qualify for additional training with the best students, and the chance to represent Britain at the International Physics Olympiad.

 Setting and marking papers

 We recognise that teachers are busy and aim to make our competitions as easy as possible to run in your school.
 Most examination papers require just one hour, either in lessons, after school or at home.

 The A2 Challenge, and details of how to enter our other competitions is sent to all schools in September.

 The A2 Challenge, AS Challenge and Physics Challenge are supplied with easy-to-follow mark schemes and are marked in school.
 Any queries are dealt with promptly by the Administration Office.
 Certificates are dispatched quickly to schools upon receipt of record sheets.
 Free entry is also available this year for the AS Challenge and Physics Challenge.

-The BPhO Round 1 (previously Paper 2) and later rounds are marked by competition officials, with teachers kept informed of students’ progress by post and email.
+The BPhO Round 1 (previously Paper 2) and later rounds are marked by experienced markers, with teachers kept informed of students’ progress at each stage by post and email.